ravishastri9/ravishastri9/README.md

 - 🔭 I’m currently working on Java Full_Stack.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Java & React
 - 👯 I’m looking to collaborate on Still thinking
 - 🤔 I’m looking for help with Java and React.
 - 💬 Ask me about Python, SQl, HTML.